stephenwilli/nmag/wp-content/plugins/woosidebars/readme.txt

 == Changelog ==

+= 1.4.3 =
+* 2015-09-22
+* Ensures condition headings are present before attempting to output in the conditions meta box.

+= 1.4.2 =
+* 2015-04-22
+* Security Fix for remove_query_arg vulnerability

 = 1.4.1 =
 * 2015-02-17
-Fixes an error notice on the homepage, caused by the tag check logic.
+* Fixes an error notice on the homepage, caused by the tag check logic.

 = 1.4.0 =
 * 2015-02-17